gamblevore/speedie/Documentation/ErrorsAdvanced.md

 + Lowering errors to warnings during certain code-sections
 + Can temporarily replace `stderr` with during certain code-sections, in case you want to contain your errors from harming the rest of the program.
 + You can loop over the errors to "clean" them if you like.

+Most programs won't need them, but its there if you do.

 ### Warnings and Problems